All Episodes

 Yeah, I guess so.

-Which in which I handled a hedonist.
+Which I handle the hedonist.

-So, I mean, his basic argument was, Steph, you should have been nicer so you can change his mind.
+Yeah, so I mean, his basic argument was, Steph, you should have been nicer so you can change his mind.

-And I was like, this is a guy who said there's no benefit to men to get married, right?
+And I was like, This is a guy who said there's no benefit to men to get married, right?

-And then I listed off like 15 different fairly scientific benefits for Men to get married, right?
+fifteen different fairly scientific benefits for men to get married, right?

-Yeah, remember, I said, I said, like, you can live seven to ten, ten years longer.
+And then he, you know, like for instance, I said, Oh yeah, yeah, I remember I said, I said, like, you can live seven to ten, ten years longer.

-It's like, what the hell are you saying?
+It's like, What the hell is he?

-It's still, it's still seven to ten.
+it's still seven to ten.

-Not everyone's if you have a, yeah, if you have a good wife and you're senile or you're Alzheimer's, your good wife's going to take care of you in those seven to ten years of forgetfulness.
+If you have a, yeah, if you have a good wife and you're senile or you're Alzheimer's, your good wife's going to take care of you in those seven to ten years of forgetfulness.

-Like whenever it comes to like marriage or relationships, it's like, I find that like a lot of people in those topics are like incels who it's like they can't even find someone to get married to.
+I have a quick question about this, like, sort of conversation, like, whenever it comes to, like, marriage or relationships, it's like, I find that like, a lot of people in those topics are like in cells who it's like, they can't even find someone to get married.

-Well, okay, no, see, but I view it rightly or wrongly.
+Well, okay, no, see, but I I view it rightly or wrongly, I view it as a more fluid situation.

 So there are people, of course, that you can't change.